By the end of this chapter, you will be able to:

 The Ounce of Prevention video further depicts four prevention and promotion programs for young children, middle school adolescents, unemployed adults, and elderly people.
 These programs highlight each of the different types of prevention discussed above and why these programs are advantageous for their respective populations.
 The video includes interviews of the and program developers, footage of program activities, and a discussion of program outcomes.
 Indeed, an ounce of prevention can reduce a host of problematic behaviors and outcomes later in life.

 The Institute of Medicine (Mrazek & Haggerty, 1994) also has developed definitions for prevention efforts.
-One key distinction in this definition is that tertiary prevention is no longer considered a type of prevention, but rather an intervention strategy.
+One key distinction in definition, as opposed to the prevention types earlier in the chapter (Caplan, 1964), is that tertiary prevention is no longer considered a type of prevention, but rather an intervention strategy.

 refers to programming that targets people who have detectable early signs of maladjustment that foreshadow social, physical, or mental health problems.
 For example, the field of pediatrics has increased attention to decreasing the prevalence of childhood obesity in order to prevent adult obesity.
 Goldschmidt et al. (2013) specifically describe an indicated prevention approach that employed an intensive family-based treatment that included a combination of dieting, exercise, and behavioral (e.g., self-monitoring, parent skill training) strategies that targeted 669 obese and overweight youth across three cities in the US.
 Researchers measured the change in weight that was necessary to alter the status of overweight or obese youth to non-overweight.
 Results showed that despite some differences by age and initial weight classification, even a small decrease in weight was enough to move children into the non-overweight status after one year.
 Specifically, this underscores that preventive efforts during childhood may need only a small investment of resources to produce important changes.
 Another example of indicated prevention programs targeting substance use among youth can be found here.